Is Paris Hilton Joining The ‘RHOBH’ Cast? Kyle Richards Addresses Rumor On Instagram

 “I would love this but she never said this haha,” Richards replied.

-When the Inquisitr reported on the news of Hilton’s potential addition to The Real Housewives of Beverly Hills last week, it was alleged that Radar Online had suggested Hilton, who is not yet a wife, was “desperate” to join her aunt on the series.
+When The Inquisitr reported on the news of Hilton’s potential addition to The Real Housewives of Beverly Hills last week, it was alleged that Radar Online had suggested Hilton, who is not yet a wife, was “desperate” to join her aunt on the series.

 “Paris wants a million bucks — and thinks she’s worth every penny!” an insider claimed.